-Sex, spirituality, love, and loss – for the artist, writer, and activist David Wojnarowicz these were the main subjects of art which he created from the 1970s to the early 1990s when he died of AIDS.
+Sex, spirituality, love, and loss – for artist, writer, and activist David Wojnarowicz these were the main subjects of the art he created from the 1970s to the early 1990s when he died of AIDS.
 Always hard-lined, he created a body of work that spanned photography, painting, music, film, sculpture, writing, and activism.
 Largely self-taught, Wojnarowicz was mixing everything that shook the New York artistic landscape of those times: graffiti, new- and no-wave music, conceptual photography, performance, and neo-expressionist paintings.
 Radical and extreme in his art and writing, he documented and illuminated a dark period in U.S. history that unfolded around the AIDS crisis and the cultural conflicts of the epoch.
 Still, even after so many years, his art is like a punch in the face.

-The perfect example of such rage is this photo-text collage entitled Untitled (One Day, This Kid).
+The perfect example of such rage is this photo-text collage entitled Untitled (One Day This Kid).
 The kid is David Wojnarowicz himself as child, an average boy from the 1950s.
 But around the photo we can read texts forecasting the artist’s future as a homosexual who is persecuted by his family, church, school, government, and the legal and medical communities.
 Among other abuses, he will “be faced with electro-shock, drugs, and conditioning therapies” as well as “be subject to loss of home, civil rights, jobs, and all conceivable freedoms” — all because, the text concludes, “he discovers he desires to place his naked body on the naked body of another boy.”

-One of his most famous works, a photograph taken less than a year before he died, is called “Untitled (Face in Dirt).”
+Untitled (Face in Dirt), a photograph taken less than a year before he died, is one of his most famous works.
 Wojnarowicz lies in a shallow grave, his face just barely emerging from the dry earth.
 It’s difficult to imagine a more striking and straightforward message from a dying human being.